moreh-dev/moreh-2024docs/overview/Overview.md

 ## What is MoAI Platform?

-The MoAI Platform is an AI platform designed for developing large-scale deep learning models, allowing users to easily control thousands of GPU clusters for training or inference of AI models.
+The MoAI Platform is an AI platform for the development of large-scale deep learning models, simplifying the management of thousands of GPU clusters necessary for training and inference of AI models.

 ## Core Technologies of MoAI Platform

 ![](img_ov/ov_1.png)

-As deep learning models evolve, they become more complex, comprising numerous layers with a multitude of parameters.
-Consequently, large-scale computing resources have become essential components of AI infrastructure.
-To develop models using such resources, optimizing the training process, including parallelizing the model and manually configuring the cluster environment, is crucial.
-Managing GPU and node resources for optimal training requires significant time and effort from developers.
+As deep learning models advance, they become increasingly intricate, comprising numerous layers with a vast number of parameters.
+Consequently, large-scale computing resources have become essential elements of AI infrastructure.
+Utilizing these resources to develop models entails optimizing the training process, including parallelizing the model and manually configuring the cluster environment.
+Effectively managing GPU and node resources for optimal training demands considerable time and effort from developers.

-To address these challenges, the MoAI Platform offers the following features to support efficient infrastructure in the era of large-scale AI:
+To address these challenges, the MoAI Platform offers the following features to facilitate efficient infrastructure in the era of large-scale AI:

 - [1.
 Various Accelerators, Multi-GPU Support](#1-various-accelerators-multi-gpu-support)
 - [2.
 GPU Virtualization](#2-gpu-virtualization)